apache/beam/sdks/go/README.md

 verify that it works by running the corresponding Java example.

 The examples are normal Go programs and are most easily run directly.
 They are parameterized by Go flags.
-For example, to run wordcount do:
+For example, to run wordcount on direct runner do:

 ```
 $ pwd